 If you’re anything like us, you’re already starting to plan those big holiday meals you’ll be whipping up in just a few months — including their execution.
 While you may be getting by just fine in the kitchen with your standard aluminum or stainless steel cookware sets, there's another school of thought that would have you leave it all behind for the fastest, most even heat distributor on the market — copper.
-A great copper cookware set could be the difference between a good feast and a great one this holiday season.
+The best copper cookware set could be the difference between a good feast and a great one this holiday season.
 Keep reading to find out why.

 Benefits of Cooper Cookware